 assessing the rarity and threat status of each species, published as the Conservation Evaluation of British Lichens (Woods & Coppins 2003, 2012) and also resulting in the selection of species for the Biodiversity Action Plan and for legal protection under schedule 8 of the Wildlife and Countryside Act (1981).

 We have two databases to serve different purposes.
-The Mapping Scheme was established in 1963 and is still ongoing.
-We now also have a modern database that holds more detail of each record, including the location, grid reference, date, recorders and substrate, and allows them to be extracted and analysed in different ways.
-Records are organised into datasets which may be analysed separately or together, and when they have been reviewed they are made available on the internet through the NBN Gateway.
-We have recently completed a 10 year project to computerise all the records we hold, from the period 1960-2011.
-New records to add to this database are always welcome - see Contributing Records
+The original Mapping Scheme was established in 1963 and is still used to record the 10km square (hectad) distributions of lichens.
+We now also have a modern Recorder6 database that holds much more detail of each record, including the location, grid reference, date, recorders and substrate, and allows them to be extracted and analysed in different ways.
+Records are organised into datasets which may be analysed separately or together, and when they have been reviewed they are made available on the internet through the NBN Gateway. it took 10 years to compile this database and we are still both recent and historical records to it.
+New records are always welcome - see Submitting Records

 The Mapping Scheme

-Records are summarised for each hectad (10km square), and for two time periods pre-1960 and post-1960.
-The maps were published in the Atlas of the Lichens of the British Isles (Seaward & Hitch, 1982) and the Lichen Atlas of the British Isles (ed.
+The Mapping Scheme was established by Prof. Mark Seaward in 1963 to produce distribution dot maps, and was central to the society’s work for many years.
+It is still maintained.
+Records are summarised for each 10km square (hectad), and for two time periods pre-1960 and post-1960.
+These maps were published in the Atlas of the Lichens of the British Isles (Seaward & Hitch, 1982) and the Lichen Atlas of the British Isles (ed.
 Seaward, published in five fascicles 1996-2001).

-Records for the Mapping Scheme should be sent, preferably on recording cards or as alphabetical lists for each 10km square, to the Mapping Recorder.
+Records for the Mapping Scheme should be sent, preferably on recording cards or as alphabetical lists for each 10km square, to Prof. Seaward.

 The BLS Lichen Database